dovannam115/namdo.github.io/README.md

 - Built interactive dashboards to visualize pricing and renewal KPIs.
 - Automated daily data pipeline from SQL Server to Microsoft Fabric using Spark.
 - Used Lakehouse to manage data storage and governance.

+_**Note**: The data shown in this dashboard is simulated and does not represent the company's actual data, in order to maintain confidentiality and comply with data protection policies._

 ![Dashboard Screenshot](images/GIC_dashboard_MT.png)